The Road to Serfdom

 Why It Matters in This Wiki

 This is the wiki’s first Hayek text and the most famous classical-liberal book of the twentieth century.
 It supplies a political-philosophical complement to the economic-calculation argument from Socialism and Economic Calculation Problem — Mises showed that planning cannot work; Hayek showed why trying to make it work corrodes liberty.
-The book is also the proximate intellectual ancestor of For a New Liberty and Busting Myths about the State and the Libertarian Alternative as movement-facing classical-liberal texts.
+The book is also a famous predecessor in the movement-facing anti-planning literature that For a New Liberty and Busting Myths about the State and the Libertarian Alternative later extended, though those are Rothbardian/anarchist rather than Hayekian classical-liberal in their conclusions.

 Scope of the Full-Text Ingest